 6. Resolution Processes

-All Moravian College proceedings, whether formal or informal, are private.
+All Moravian University proceedings, whether formal or informal, are private.
 All persons present at any time during the resolution process are expected to maintain the privacy of the proceedings in accordance with this policy.
 Although there is an expectation of privacy around what Investigators share with parties during interviews, the parties have discretion to share their own knowledge and evidence with others if they so choose, with the exception of information the parties agree not to disclose through an informal resolution process as described below.
-Moravian College also encourages parties to discuss any sharing of information with their Advisors before doing so.
+Moravian University also encourages parties to discuss any sharing of information with their Advisors before doing so.

 Informal Resolution can include three different approaches: